AoDonovanDev/Capstone-2/README.md

   -Like, rate, and/or review any track, artist, or album
   -Reviews are aggregated to show an average user score
   -'Reviews' tab on your dashboard presents all of your reviews along with an 'Update' button if you want to change star rating or add some thoughts.

+Planned Feature:
   -If you have a Spotify premium account, you are also able to play tracks by clicking the 'Enable Player' button.
+  This app is in development mode and access to this feature is currently limited.
+A request has been made to extend this feature to all users with Spotify, and is currently under review.

 I felt these were the most important features to communicate the idea of the project.